 Cook at 380℉ for 19 - 20 minutes or until polenta is golden and crunchy.

-- A few grinds of black pepper can be added along with the salt during the mixing process if you are a fan.
+- Add a few grinds of black pepper along with the salt during the mixing process if you are a fan.

 - If you are interested in a vegan polenta recipe, be sure to use vegetable broth and nutritional yeast rather than parmesan cheese.